davidjlcosta/demo/README.md

 A step by step approach to get the development environment up and running:

-Installing OpenJDK 17 in case you don't have it
+- Install OpenJDK 17 in case you don't have it
 ```bash
 sudo apt install -y openjdk-17-jdk
 ```
-Cloning the repository
+- Clone the repository
 ```bash
 git clone https://github.com/davidjlcosta/demo.git
 ```
-Building and running
+- Build and run
 ```bash
 docker compose up
 ```